(See also Overview of Tumors of the Nervous System.)

 Meningiomas and neurofibromas, which originate in cells next to the cord, are the most common primary spinal tumors.
 They are noncancerous.

 Secondary spinal cord tumors, which are more common, are metastases of cancer originating in another part of the body and thus are always cancerous.
+These metastases typically spread to bones in the spine (vertebrae) and the space between the bone and the outer layer of tissue around the spinal cord (epidural space).
+Sometimes these tumors spread to the spinal cord.
 Metastases most commonly spread to the vertebrae from cancers that originate in other parts of the body.
-These cancers include
+These cancers include:

 Metastases usually put pressure on (compress) the spinal cord or nerve roots from the outside.
 Many of these tumors invade and destroy bone before they compress the spinal cord.

 Most spinal cord tumors that are located in the cells next to the spinal cord (rather than within it) are metastatic.